 Techniques

-Deciding where to drill is the most in-depth part of exploring for oil and gas.
-The modern exploration geologist (a person who explores for petroleum) must rely on many techniques to find profitable oil and gas reserves.
+Deciding where to drill is the most in-depth part of Exploring for oil and gas.
+The Modern exploration geologist (a person who explores for petroleum) must rely on many techniques to find profitable oil and gas reserves.
 There are three primary methods used to find hydrocarbons in the subsurface:

-2. Geophysical surveys
+1. Geophysical surveys

 3. Wildcatting